jakebrehm/ezpz/readme.md

 *lemons* tries to make GUI building easier by eliminating a lot of repetitive and error-prone code.
 Please keep in mind that the package is still in its infancy, so its functionality is currently quite limited.

-The tkinter framework, as many know, is not the most user-friendly GUI-builder out there. *lemons* hopes to help ease that pain a little.
+The Tkinter framework, as many know, is not the most user-friendly GUI-builder out there. *lemons* hopes to help ease that pain a little.
 For example, **a scrollable notebook tab can be created in just one line of code**, whereas it used to take dozens.

 ## How to get it